We

 The

-next day, Brent follows several leads and
+next day in London, Brent follows several leads and

 finds the burnt out remnants of Parrish's

 the occult and other general weirdness.
-A

 ghastly leisure suit and fedora, he offers

-her a ride in the Bentley so they can
+a ride in the Bentley so they can

 Duncan and Parrish were heavily into the